ranger6/oneflow-ci/README.md

 1. New release manifests pushed to the version branch trigger the "start-release" job.
 It creates a new release branch and sets the "version" semver to the next *target* version.
-2. It then sets `self` to an updated version of `ci/pipeline.yml`  The code does not change.
+2. It then sets `self` to an updated version of `ci/pipeline.yml`  Often, the code does not change.
 Only the "release-branch" variable is changed to the just generated release branch.
 That is, the "release" resource is following the newly created release branch.
-3. New versions on the release branch trigger "prepare-release"
+3. New versions (commits) on the release branch trigger "unit-test".
-4. If tests pass, a new release candidate is tagged.
+4. If tests pass, a new release candidate is tagged ("prepare-release").
 5. When someone decides that all is ok, the "release" job is manually triggered.
-6.  "release" tags the latest release candidate with the final target release and then merges the release branch back to the develop branch.
+6.  "release" tags the latest release candidate with the final target release string.
+The version semvar is promoted to the "final" value.
+7.  "merge-main" merges the release branch back to the main branch.
 7. A new release triggers "update-stable" that fast-forwards the stable branch to the new release tag.
-8.  "clean" should then delete the release branch (not working yet).
+8.  "clean" should then delete the release branch (not working yet; may never work in concourse; is currently a dummy job).

 ## dependencies